FOSSRIT/HowToFOSS/chapters/howtogit.md

 # How to Use Git

-Git is easily the most popular version control system among open-source code slingers.
+Git is easily the most popular version control system among open-source code slingers[1].
 While git may seem complex at first, it is relatively easy to understand.

 Git is a distributed version control system, meaning that changes are stored on